minhhh/pelican_git/README.rst

-Pelican Gist Tag
+Pelican Git Tag
 ================

-Pelican Gist Tag is a library to make it easy to GitHub Gists in your Pelican_ blogs.
+Pelican Git Tag is a library that makes it easy to embed GitHub file in your Pelican_ blogs.

 Installation
 ------------

-To install pelican-gist, simply:
+To install pelican-git, simply:

 .. code-block:: bash

-    $ pip install pelican-gist
+    $ pip install pelican-git

 Then add a bit of code to your blog configuration: